 Putting a rug under a pool table is a great option.
-It helps protect hard flooring, adds some aesthetics, helps dampen sound, and can tie the room together.
-For best results, you’ll need a big rug, the correct thickness (low or medium-pile), and a little patience when leveling.Protects the Floor
+It protects hard flooring, dampens sound, adds some aesthetics, and ties the room together.
+For the best result you want a big enough rug in a low or medium pile, plus a little patience when you re-level after it settles.Protects the Floor

 Dampens Sound